smoofra/fastfind/README.md

 Output Format
 -------------

-The output format is one file per line, tab separated, with two or three fields.
+The output format is standard CSV.
+The first line is a header with column names.

 Fields: